-OPPD has agreements with several mutual aid groups, some local and some regional.
+OPPD has agreements with several mutual aid groups, some from Nebraska and some regional.

 The largest utilities in the country belong to the greater National Mutual Assistance Resource Team.
 Within that group are regional groups including the Midwest Mutual Assistance Group (MMAG), to which OPPD belongs.

 Other organizations OPPD belongs to include the Public Power Mutual Aid Network, which is tied to the American Public Power Association (APPA), and Nebraska Mutual Aid.